Durak: Defending

 At any point during a round of attacks, if a defender is unwilling or unable to beat the most recent attack card, they may give up their defence and must pick up all the cards played during that round of attack (both defending and attacking).
-In addition the other players may choose to shed cards matching ranks of any card which have already been played in this round which the defender must also pick up.
+At this point, the other players may choose to shed cards matching ranks of any cards that have already been played during this round, with priority going to the last attacker and continuing clockwise to each non-defender, up to a maximum of 6 attacking cards, which the defender must also pick up.
 In this case the round of attacks ends and the player to the defender's left starts a new round of attacks.

 If, however, the defender has beaten all attacking cards and no other players are willing to make another attack or if the defender beats the sixth attack card, the defender has won the round of attacks.
 In this case all cards from that round of attack are placed in the discard pile and the defender starts a new round of attacks as the attacker and the player to his or her left becomes the new defender.

 No players may examine the discard pile at any point.

 End of turn

 At the end of each round of attacks against a defender, whether or not the defence was successful, each player draws new cards from the deck until they have six cards in their hand unless the deck has been exhausted.
 The main attacker draws as many cards as necessary first, followed by any other attackers in clockwise order, and finally the defender.
-The defender's final card must beat the last attack card, otherwise they must pick up all the cards played during that round of attacks.
 If the talon is exhausted, and a player has played all their cards, they are eliminated from the game.